Liange235/Bayesian-optimization/README.md

 ## How to read

-We suggest downloading all the files together with
+We suggest downloading all the files together with git and open the '.html' on your local web browser.

 ## Usage